Master - Policy stream: Social Policy and Social Innovation

 Bruno Palier, expert in welfare reforms in France and in Europe, CNRS Research Director at Sciences Po, Centre d'études européennes.

-Trained in social science, he has a PHD in Political science, and is a former student of Ecole Normale Superieure.
+Trained in social science, he has a PHD in Political science, and is a former student of Ecole Normale Supérieure.
 He is studying welfare reforms in Europe.
-He is co-director of LIEPP (Laboratory for interdisciplinary Evaluaiton of Public Policies).
+He is a member of LIEPP (Laboratory for Interdisciplinary Evaluation of Public Policies).

 Academic advisor: Jennie Cottle